gazebosim/sdf_tutorials/mimic_joint/proposal.md

 motion, so it cannot model constraints involving translational motion, such as a rack and pinion mechanism.

-The Mimic joint will simplify the definition of this constraint by specifying joints instead of links in `//parent` and `//child` so that the joint axis information does not need to be duplicated.
+The Mimic constraint will simplify the definition of this constraint by specifying joints instead of links in `//parent` and `//child` so that the joint axis information does not need to be duplicated.
-The Mimic joint will be more flexible than the Gearbox joint by allowing constraints on the output of prismatic joints and other joints with translational outputs.
+It will be more flexible than the Gearbox joint by allowing constraints on the output of prismatic joints and other joints with translational outputs.

+An alternative was to add a new joint type called a Mimic joint, but since DART already supports a [MimicMotorConstraint](https://github.com/dartsim/dart/blob/main/dart/constraint/MimicMotorConstraint.hpp), it would be easier to add a new sdf tag called ``<mimic>`` inside the ``//joint/axis/`` tag.

 ## Document summary